So, you have decided you want to write a nonfiction book, but what’s next?

 While some readers may lump all nonfiction books into one category, authors should understand there are numerous genres that nonfiction falls into.
 Nonfiction genres are not one-size-fits-all and determining which area your book belongs is important when pitching, selling and promoting!

 Nonfiction is any literary work that is fact-based, intended to present true events and information as accurately as possible.
-Fiction, on the other hand, are narratives that are drawn from the imagination.
+Fiction, on the other hand, refers to narratives that are drawn from the imagination.

 Nonfiction Genres List